Mattcz1998/AcademicProjects/README.md

 ## DBMS Dynamic Website:

 * https://github.com/Mattcz1998/DBMS_DynamicWebsite
-* __Description:__ Developed a dynamic website with HTML/PHP that utilizes searching, inserting, and deleting in an existing MySQL database.
+* __Description:__ Developed a dynamic website with HTML/PHP that demonstrates searching, inserting, and deleting in an existing MySQL database.
 * The dynamic website is fully functional on this URL: http://eve.kean.edu/~czopikm/CPS3740/index.html

 ## VisualizedAnalytics.com HTML Mockup